varphone/statrs/README.md

 print!("{}", n.sample(&mut r));
 ```

-Statrs also comes with a number of useful utility traits for more detailed introspection of distributions
+Statrs also comes with a number of useful utility traits for more detailed introspection of distributions.

 ```Rust
 use statrs::distribution::{Exp, Continuous, ContinuousCDF};